 Please note that 'reimbursements' are the 'ETI Carry Forward' value on the EMP201.

-This proposed amendment is effective from 1 April 2020 and applies in respect of any remuneration paid on/before 31 July 2020.
+This proposed amendment is affective from 1 March 2020 and applies in respect of any remuneration paid on or before 31 July 2020.

-Take note: No changes are made to the payroll system to accommodate this.
+Please note that no changes will be made to the payroll system to accommodate this.
 This will be an administrative requirement by SARS after the employer has submitted and paid the EMP201 before the deadline.